Exploring accessibility for video, lecture, and synchronous sessions

 Accessible synchronous sessions

-Most of the principles described above still apply to synchronous sessions (e.g., over Zoom or Microsoft Teams).
+Most of the above principles apply to synchronous sessions (e.g., over Zoom or Microsoft Teams).
 In addition, keep the following in mind:

 • Do not use synchronous time just for lecturing.
-Even if you use the time to lecture, break it up with activities that require students to respond or, ideally, to interact with you and with each other.
+Even if you use the time to lecture, break it up with activities requiring students to respond or, ideally, to interact with you and each other.

 • Use the buddy system.
 If your session is hybrid, with some participants in-seat and others remote, ask one of the in-seat participants to monitor the chat and bring questions or comments to your attention.

-• When you’re teaching synchronously, it can be disheartening to face a gallery of black boxes.
+• When you’re teaching synchronously, facing a gallery of black boxes can be disheartening.
 However, please be aware that neurodivergent students might focus better with their cameras turned off (Matias, 2023).
 Consider allowing cameras to be optional and allowing students to show engagement in other ways, such as polls, quizzing in iClicker or TopHat, or using the chat or non-verbal reactions during the session.

 Learn more